KurkG4/S2R01-Disasm-Canned/README.txt

 ----------------------------------------------------------------------------------------
 	WARNING
 ----------------------------------------------------------------------------------------
-DO NOT MODIFY THE BUILD OPTIONS IN BUILD.BAT.
-I HAVE FIXED THE BUILD.BAT SO THE MAIN SOURCE FILE ASSEMBLES INTO A BOOTABLE STATE.
+PLEASE DO NOT MODIFY THE BUILD OPTIONS IN BUILD.BAT - I HAVE FIXED BUILD.BAT SO THE MAIN
+       	      	     SOURCE FILE ASSEMBLES INTO A BOOTABLE STATE.
 ----------------------------------------------------------------------------------------
 	Files
 ----------------------------------------------------------------------------------------
 Present in root folder:

-s2Rev01.asm
-		Sonic 2 main asm file, with most chunks of data separated. s2Macros.asm
-		Sonic 2 macros used in code
+s2Rev01.asm;	Sonic 2 main asm file, with most chunks of data separated. macros.asm; 	Macros used in the code
-s2RamLabels.asm
-		Sonic 2 labels for Ram Addresses s2Constants.asm
-		Sonic 2 constants used in code.

 Present in "Build_Source" folder:

-asm68k.exe
-		Compiles the ASM file.
-ASM68K was created by Cross Products. rompad.exe
-		Pads the output ROM so that its size is 2^n.
-Written by Lightning. fixheadr.exe
-		Fixes the checksum of the output ROM.
-Written by Stealth. hack-detection.exe
-		Checks if the produced rom is Byte-for-Byte identical to Sonic 2 Revision 01 Split.exe
-		Splits data from a Sonic 2 ROM
+asm68k.exe;	Compiles the ASM file.
+ASM68K was created by Cross Products. rompad.exe;	Pads the output ROM so that its size is 2^n.
+Written by Lightning. fixheadr.exe;	Fixes the checksum of the output ROM.
+Written by Stealth. hack-detection.exe;	Checks if the produced rom is Byte-for-Byte identical to Sonic 2 Revision 01 Split.exe;	Splits data from a Sonic 2 ROM

 ----------------------------------------------------------------------------------------
 	How to split a ROM